 Prevention & Control: Spider mites can be removed with strong sprays of water, if applied on a regular basis.
 Insecticidal soap or horticultural oil are the least toxic alternatives to beneficial insects, people and the environment and can provide control when applied before population numbers get too high.
 Both the lower and upper leaf surfaces must be sprayed for good control.
 Two or three applications may be required at 7- to 14-day intervals.
 To determine if additional spray treatments are needed, shake or tap branches over a piece of white paper.
 Then look for reddish-brown specks that move around.

-The following pesticides are labeled for use by homeowners against spider mites: fenbutatin oxide or tau-fluvallenate (see Table 1 for specific products).
+The following pesticide is labeled for use by homeowners against spider mites: tau-fluvalenate (see Table 1 for specific products).
 These miticides should be applied when mites are present and again in 7 to 10 days.

 Armored scales, such as the oystershell scale (Lepidosaphes ulmi), can infest viburnum and cause branch dieback.
 If the infestation is severe enough, they may kill the shrub.